2005 Java–Bali blackout: Impact

 Power went off at around 10:23 am (UTC+7) on 18 August 2005 across most areas of the two islands.
 Jakarta lost power completely, along with Banten and Special Region of Yogyakarta; there were blackouts in parts of Central Java, along with parts of both West Java and East Java.
 Power resumed in most areas of Jakarta at about 5:00 pm (UTC+7) on the same day.

 Cause

 Prior to the blackout, the Jakarta area was importing about 21% of its power needs.

 A transmission line between Cilegon and Saguling, both in West Java, failed at 10:23 am local time.
 The devices protecting the system misoperated, sending incorrect signals to Suralaya Power Station.
 This led to a cascading failure that shut down two units of the Paiton Power Station in East Java and six units at Suralaya in West Java.

-PT.
 PLN, the state-owned electricity company, confirmed that the electricity grid failed at several points throughout Java and the neighbouring island of Bali, causing a supply shortfall of 2,700 MW, roughly half of the original supply.